Police body camera: Usage support

 With 88% of Americans and 95% of Dutch people supporting body cameras on police officers, there is strong public support for this technology.
-However, it is important to note that not all civilians are necessarily aware of the presence of bodycams.
+However, not all civilians are necessarily aware of the presence of bodycams.
 A study in Milwaukee revealed that awareness of the bodycams was comparatively low in the first year following implementation (36%) but increased after two more years (76%).
 In that study, respondents were asked whether they thought bodycams would improve relationships between the police and community members: 84 percent (strongly) agreed.
 An even larger proportion, 87 percent, (strongly) agreed that Body-Worn Cameras would hold Milwaukee police officers accountable for their behaviors.
 These percentages hardly changed in the three years following introduction, which suggests that opinions such as these are independent of awareness of bodycams.
 According to findings in criminology, body-worn cameras have been shown to improve citizens reactions to police encounters.

 All costs and benefits, including indirect costs and benefits, have to be weighed against each other in a cost-benefit analysis, to be able to judge whether body cameras lead to a positive or negative business case.
 The police in Kent, United Kingdom, predicted a positive business case within two years after their investment of £1.8 million in body cameras, purely because of a reduction in the number of complaints.

 Across various countries, but particularly in the United States, police body cameras have shown the potential to reduce complaints and enhance police officer accountability, although their effectiveness remains debatable.

 In 2019, a team of researchers published the most comprehensive overview to date of the impact of BWCs.
 They based their overview on seventy empirical studies, most from U.S. jurisdictions (74%).
 The study reports on officer behavior, officer perceptions, citizen behavior, citizen perceptions, police investigations, and police organizations.

 Subsequent analysis of the research affirms their mixed findings about BWCs' effectiveness and draws attention to how the design of many evaluations fails to account for local contextual considerations or citizen perspectives, particularly among groups that disproportionately experience police violence.